mathieudutour/medium-to-own-blog/README.md

 npx medium-to-own-blog
 ```

+To see an example of what your blog will look like, check [https://mathieudutour-blog.netlify.com](https://mathieudutour-blog.netlify.com).

 ## Documentation

 Head over [here](./docs/README.md) to find a few guides to help you editing the content of you newly created blog.